 - When spending time in the sun, wear a hat and clothing with good coverage to limit the exposure of your skin to intense UV rays.

-There is also an oral product available called Sunsafe Rx that is made with natural ingredients shown to help promote your defenses against the effects of sun exposure.
-Take Sunsafe Rx to support your skin in the sun.
+There is also an oral product available called Sunsafe Rx that is made with natural ingredients shown to help promote your defenses against the effects of the environment.
+Take Sunsafe Rx to support your skin and eyes.
 Just one capsule per day provides ingredients that are natural, healthy, and anti-aging.
 You can definitely also use sunscreen lotion synergistically, while the ingredients in Sunsafe Rx help support your whole body all the time.

 Natural Ingredients That Help Support Your Skin

-Luckily, there are a number of natural ingredients that have been shown to help fight the effects of sun exposure.
-The ingredients in Sunsafe Rx can also help support your skin in the sun.
+Luckily, there are a number of natural ingredients that have been shown to help fight the effects of exposure to the elements.
+The ingredients in Sunsafe Rx can also help support your skin.

 Also, in an article on melasma (a type of hyperpigmentation), we summarized the results from clinical trials on natural ingredients that can help relieve the symptoms of melasma.
 In particular, polypodium leucotomos, grape seed extract, and other natural ingredients including Vitamin A (from beta-carotene), Vitamin C, and Vitamin E, have all shown good clinical results in patients.
 A Mediterranean-type diet has also shown positive results.
 This is important because always avoiding sun exposure can be difficult, and taking natural ingredients that work continuously can be a convenient and effective regimen to help prevent hyperpigmentation.